|Poverty and Literature 2019

 taxes lower, and unions far weaker.

-"global assembly lines" has led to further loss of manufacturing in
+able to create "global assembly lines" has led to further loss of

-regulations to protect workers from harm seldom on the books, much
+expensive workplace rules to protect workers from injury are seldom on

 With the increasing computerization and mechanization of manufacturing